hootan09/llamajs_rn/README.md

 #### TODOS:

-- [ ] RunOnJs or 'worklet' for dont lock the main thread in inference time
+- [ ] Using runOnJs or 'worklet' for dont lock the main thread in inference time
 - [ ] Support for 8bit quatization for speed.(16float point is default)
 - [ ] Better UI
 - [ ] Support native llama.c or cpp version of node if it possible